Nathan Swenson, Gillen Director

 Sherry DePoy, Administrative Assistant

 Sherry DePoy has been the administrative assistant at UNDERC since 2015.
 She has been at Notre Dame for 37 years, previously working within Chemical Engineering, General Counsel, and Student Accounts.
-In 2018, Sherry received the REF (Responsive, Effective, and Friendly) Award from the Office of Research.
+In 2018, Sherry received the REF (Responsive, Effective, and Friendly) Award from Notre Dame Research.
 Sherry is a NASCAR enthusiast, enjoys camping, traveling "up north", and an ardent lover of animals.
 She has two cats named Stokley and Peyton.

 Telephone (Notre Dame): (574) 631-7186